 However, the trail itself was easy and the via ferrata feeling began.

 The way back was on the one hand relaxed (I knew the route now), but on the other hand very exhausting for the knees and legs.
-On the way I met the first other hiker of the day, who followed the same strategy as me: as far up as it’s possible and return if it goes no further.
+On the way I met the first other hiker of the day, who followed the same strategy as me: as far up as possible and return if it goes no further.

-At the Gamsalmhütte were then a few more people on the road, but generally it was quite empty.
+At the Gamsalmhütte were then a few more people on the road, but it was generally quite empty.

 However, if you seriously intend to make the route in winter to the Zugspitze, you definitely need more suitable equipment, everything else is life-threatening!